Today’s Text: Esther 3:8-10

-Much to the disgrace of humanity, history records attempts to exterminate the Jewish people.
-Yet, they continue to exist as an identifiable and vibrant people group in the 21st century.
-Even though it would be instructive, those intent on harming the Jewish people fail to take into account a consequential principle demonstrated in the Old Testament book of Esther.
+History documents numerous attempts to annihilate the Jewish people whom God continues to preserve as a vibrant and identifiable people group in the 21st century.
+Even though it would be instructive, nations and individuals intent on harming the Jewish people disregard a consequential principle noted in the first pages of the Bible (Gen. 12:3).

 “Then Haman said to King Ahasuerus, ‘There is a certain people scattered and dispersed among the people in all the provinces of your kingdom; their laws are different from all other people’s, and they do not keep the king’s laws.

 Therefore it is not fitting for the king to let them remain.
 If it pleases the king, let a decree be written that they be destroyed, and I will pay ten thousand talents of silver into the hands of those who do the work, to bring it into the king’s treasuries.’

-So the king took his signet ring from his hand and gave it to Haman, the son of Hammedatha the Agagite, the enemy of the Jews.”
+So the king took his signet ring from his hand and gave it to Haman, the son of Hammedatha the Agagite, the enemy of the Jews.
+And the king said to Haman, “The money and the people are given to you, to do with them as seems good to you.”
+(Est. 3:8-11).

-While the author is unknown though some believe the protagonists are responsible, the book of Esther is the account of God working behind the scenes to orchestrate events that elevated a young Jewish woman to a place of influence in the Medo-Persian Empire.
+While the author is unknown, some believe the protagonists are responsible.
+Although never mentioned by name, it is obvious God was working behind the scenes to orchestrate events that elevated a young Jewish woman to a place of influence in the Medo-Persian Empire.
 Her name was Esther, queen consort to Xerxes, the king of Persia.

 Raising her from childhood, Esther’s guardian, Mordecai, was a government official in Susa (Shushan).
 You may remember that shortly after Esther was taken to the women’s quarters near the palace in Susa, Mordecai uncovered a plot to assassinate the king (2:21-23).
 Because of his intervention, the conspirators were arrested and executed, thus saving Xerxes’ life.
-For whatever reason, Mordecai was not recognized or compensated for his service to the king.
+For whatever reason, Mordecai was not recognized or rewarded for his service to the king.

 THE PLOT THICKENS